Special characters like © ® ™ and others often need to be inserted into content.

 One more thing you can insert with the HTML Entities Button plugin are links to your latest posts …

 (Insert links to recent posts feature)

-(Keep Emoticons As Text plugin)
+(Keep Emoticons As Text)

-Prior to WordPress version 4.3, WordPress included an option in the “Formatting” section of its Writing Settings (Convert emoticons like 🙂 and 😛 to graphics on display) which instructed WordPress to convert all of the emoticons in your posts into graphical smileys.
+Prior to WordPress version 4.3, WordPress included an option in the “Formatting” section of the Writing Settings (Convert emoticons like 🙂 and 😛 to graphics on display) which instructed WordPress to convert all of the emoticons in your posts into graphical smileys.
 This checkbox was enabled by default and allowed users to turn off the feature by unticking the box.